Everything We Know about California Sports Betting

 Since they already have an affiliation with the California Gaming Commission, this will prove a valuable tool in their attempts to acquire the necessary state licenses when they become available.

-William Hill – Another sportsbook app that could make some noise in California is William Hill.
-They currently operate a sportsbook and online gaming options for more than a dozen physical Las Vegas casinos.
-The current involvement in the western US and proximity to California gives William Hill an edge to secure the necessary approval in California.
+Caesars recently acquired William Hill, a British-based sportsbook, to form a powerhouse sports betting platform.
+The current involvement in the western US and proximity to California gives Caesars an edge to secure the necessary approval in California.

 Attempts to Legalize Online Poker